 Blooming Caravan loves to partner with community groups and organizations that are enriching the lives of seniors.
-You might want us to deliver one of our seasonal workshops, propose your own idea, or have Blooming Caravan custom design a program for you.
+Ask us about delivering one of our seasonal workshops, propose your own idea, or have Blooming Caravan custom design a program for you.
 Blooming Caravan Specialty Programs start at $250 for a 90-minute, on-site offering including all supplies (up to a maximum of 12 participants).
 Additional charges for larger groups apply.
 Contact me to book a workshop at your location.

 Restored by Landscapes Close to Home